f1lem0n/vcw/README.md

 working_dir: <path/to/working/dir>  # working dir should have a structure as described below

 target_length: <length>             # target video length in seconds
-                                    # e.g 3600 will result in video of length ABOUT 1 h
+                                    # e.g 3600 will result in video of length > 1 h
 ```

 HOW THE WORKING DIRECTORY SHOULD BE STRUCTURED INITIALLY: